Cold hybrid electrical-optical ion trap: Scheme and Results

-\emph{Scheme and Results.---} Our scheme employs modulating optical tweezers to counteract the alternating force caused by the RF electrical field.
+Our scheme employs modulating optical tweezers to counteract the alternating force caused by the RF electrical field.
 If we consider a hybrid trap consisting of a PT and $N$ modulating ODTs, the total potential of the trap is